OmarElbahtieny/OmarElbahtieny/README.md

-# 👋 Hi, I'm Omar Essa
+# 👋 Hi, I'm Omar Essa Elbahtieny

 <div align="center">

 ### 📊 Data Analyst | Data Operations Lead | Power BI Developer

-Passionate about transforming raw data into actionable insights through analytics, automation, and interactive dashboards.
+I’m always learning, always improving, and always looking for new challenges where I can create real impact.
+Let’s connect and explore how data can drive better decisions.
 </div>

 ---

 ## 🚀 About Me

-- 💼 Currently working as a **Data Analyst & Data Operations Lead**
+- 💼 Currently working as a **Data Analyst & Data Operations Lead** at **Mersal Foundation**
 - 🏢 Leading data operations and reporting workflows at **Mersal Foundation**
 - 📈 Experienced in building scalable reporting systems and centralized databases
-- ⚡ Reduced reporting time from **weeks to under 2 hours**
 - 👨‍💻 Managing and mentoring a data team of 6 members
 - 📊 Specialized in data analysis, dashboard development, automation, and KPI tracking